 \section{Conclusion}

-We present CMR‑SPB, a novel benchmark for comprehensive evaluation of cross‑modal multi‑hop reasoning (CMR) in multimodal foundation models.
-The proposed dataset addresses deficiencies in previous benchmarks by extensively incorporating three modalities---image, text, and speech---and guaranteeing equal proportions of distinct reasoning paths across modalities.
-Experiments on CMR-SPB reveal new insights into how multimodal models perform CMR, including that models struggle most not with extracting information, but with combining it, especially when bridging two entities.
-Inspired by these findings, we propose ECV Prompting, an effective training-free method that boosts performance.
-As a future avenue, we plan to explore new pre‑ and post‑training methods to fundamentally revise the working mechanisms of foundation models for CMR.
+We present \benchmark, a dataset for robust evaluation of omni-modal multi-hop reasoning.
+It addresses limitations of prior benchmarks by enforcing joint grounding across all three modalities and ensuring balanced proportions of distinct reasoning paths.
+Experiments on \benchmark\ provide new insights into how MLLMs perform multi-hop reasoning, revealing that they are sensitive to modality orders and struggle particularly with cross-modal grounding.
+In future work, we plan to explore training methods to improve the core multi-hop reasoning capabilities of omni-modal models.